Dedicated to Uniting Families and Supporting Businesses CONTACT ME TODAY

 • If already divorced: Submit the I-751 with a copy of the final divorce decree and evidence of a bona fide marriage.

-• If divorce is pending: File during the 90-day window with proof that divorce proceedings are in progress.
+• If divorce is pending: File during the 90-day window with proof that divorce proceedings are in progress and evidence of a good faith marriage.

-• If divorce occurs after filing jointly: Send a written update and request to convert the petition to a waiver.
+• If divorce occurs after filing jointly: File as soon as possible.
+Send a written update and request to convert the petition to a waiver.

 • If late: Provide a written explanation and supporting documents for the delay when submitting Form I-751.